yuan-energy/small_tensor/README.md

 This is a small tensor library which supports full Einstein notations.

+The implementation is based on explicit SIMD intrinsics function for the bare-metal performance.

 #### Small Tensor without heap memory in Runtime.
 Simple usage example for 3 by 3 matrix:
 ```cpp